 International Advisory Council

-Elana Needle is the W.K.
-Kellogg Foundation, Anchor Collaboration Coordinator at Race Forward and an adjunct professor at New York University.
+Elana Needle is the Anchor Collaboration Coordinator at Race Forward and an adjunct professor at New York University.
 As the Anchor Coordinator, Elana brings 12 nationally preeminent racial justice organizations together to work on short and long term collaborative projects to move the needle on racial equity in the US.
 The two courses she teaches have an emphasis on racial justice, social movements, and social welfare policy.
 Previously, Elana worked in the nonprofit leadership development field, at a childhood obesity intervention, in public health, on various women's issues, and on a grant from the EPA.
 She volunteers with Planned Parenthood and as an alumni interviewer for applicants to Tufts University.
 Elana received her BA from Tufts University in Women’s Studies, her MA, also from Tufts University, in Urban and Environmental Policy and Planning, and her PhD from Stony Brook University in Social Welfare.